-Here’s one of my earliest comfort food favorites, now veganized, from Vegetariana.
-With Daiya or Follow Your Heart vegan cheeses, it’s just as good as with the real thing.
+Here’s one of my earliest comfort food favorites, a casserole-like dish of mashed potatoes and melted cheese, now veganized, from Vegetariana.
+With Daiya or Follow Your Heart vegan cheeses, it’s just as good as any dairy version.

 Here’s a homemade marinara-style sauce that doesn’t have to simmer for hours.

 Here’s an unusual twist on ordinary mashed potatoes inspired by a Southeast Asian recipe.
 These mashed potatoes are embellished with fresh chili pepper, coconut yogurt, and ginger.
 Serve with a simple tempeh or tofu dish (Sweet and Smoky Tofu or Tempeh Strips go well with this) and a bountiful tossed salad for an easy meal.

 Soft tofu is a good choice for dishes in which it is crumbled, as in this veggie-filled, egg-free scramble.
 While this would certainly also make a good brunch or lunch dish, it also makes a wonderful light dinner with whole grain toast or sautéed potatoes, and some sliced oranges or other seasonal fresh fruit.
 Photos by […]

 Here’s a tofu preparation that’s nothing fancy, but still so good, and easy enough for a quick weeknight meal.
 Serve with a simple quinoa recipe and a big salad.